lavinir/hassio-onedrive-backup/README.md

 ### **Backup password**
 The password to use to protect the backups created and uploaded to OneDrive.
-> Currently this is mandatory to set as I don't think it makes sense to store these unprotected.
+> You need to toggle the "Show unused optional configuration options" to see it in the Configuration screen.

 ### **Hass api timeout (minutes)**
 This allows you to set the timeout configured when calling the Home Assistant APIs.